astronomer/airflow-guides/guides/airflow-datastores.md

 ![variable_ui](https://assets.astronomer.io/website/img/guides/variable_ui.png)

-**Note:** Although variables are fernet key encrypted in the database, they are accessible in the UI and therefore should not be used to store passwords or other sensitve data.
+**Note:** Although variables are Fernet key encrypted in the database, they are accessible in the UI and therefore should not be used to store passwords or other sensitve data.

 ### When to use each

-In general - since XComs are meant to be used to communicate between tasks, and store the "conditions" that led to that value being created, they should be used for values that are going to be changing each time a workflow runs.
+In general - since XComs are meant to be used to communicate between tasks and store the "conditions" that led to that value being created, they should be used for values that are going to be changing each time a workflow runs.

 Variables on the other hand are much more natural places for constants like a list of tables that need to be synced, a configuration file that needs to be pulled from, or a list of IDs to dynamically generate tasks from.